Denene Millner: Career

 In 2019, Millner began hosting Speakeasy with Denene, a Georgia Public Broadcasting podcast that uses "art, culture, and entertainment to explore the beauty and humanity of blackness," and served as executive producer on the made-for-TV movie Angrily Ever After.
-Millner co-hosts the GPB television show A Seat at the Table, that focuses on issues affecting black women and has a forthcoming multigenerational epic novel, One Blood, to be published by St. Martin's Press.
+Millner co-hosts the GPB television show A Seat at the Table, that focuses on issues affecting black women.
+Millner's multigenerational epic novel, One Blood, was published by St. Martin's Press in 2023.

 Denene Millner Books

 In 2016, Millner became an editor at Bolden Books with her own imprint, Denene Millner Books.
 Three years later, Millner moved the imprint to Simon & Schuster.
 The imprint publishes titles by African-American authors and illustrators, for readers of all ages.
 Millner describes her imprint as "a love letter to children of color who deserve to see their beauty and humanity in the most remarkable form of entertainment on the planet: books."
 In 2017, while still under Agate/Bolden, the imprint published the children's book Crown: An Ode to the Fresh Cut, which received a Newbery Honor, an Ezra Jack Keats Book Award, Caldecott Medal, two Coretta Scott King Awards, and the Kirkus Prize for Best Children's Literature.
 Following the move to Simon and Schuster, the imprint published a number of acclaimed books including Me & Mama by Cozbi A. Cabrera, recipient of a Caldecott Honor and Coretta Scott King Honor Book award and Just Like A Mama, nominated for an NAACP Image Award.